 After opening the database, you can pick a table (or db view) to export data from.
-In addition, Exportizer Pro and Exportizer Enterprise allow to export the results of SQL queries.
+In addition, Exportizer Pro and Exportizer Enterprise have built-in SQL tool, which allows you to export the results of your own SQL queries.

 Exportizer shows data in enhanced database grid, which allows to view and manipulate the data in the most convenient way.
 For example, it is possible to sort data by clicking column header, reorder and resize columns, increase row height to view large text or Blob images, use single record view mode etc.

 With Exportizer Enterprise, it is possible to export multiple database tables during a single export operation.

 By default, the tables are exported to destination as one-to-one.